-The next thing to focus on is your user environment, as the second most trivial route into your network will be a phishing email or drive-by download that infects a user workstation, as this requires no physical access to any of your locations.
+Step 2: Next, focus on your user environment.
+The second most trivial route into your network will be a phishing email or drive-by download that infects a user workstation, as this requires no physical access to any of your locations.
 With remote work being the new norm, you need to be able to have a watch over all laptops and devices, wherever they may be.
 From the discussion above, it’s fairly clear that agents have the upper hand in this department.

 Step 3: Your internal servers, switches and other infrastructure will be the third line of defence, and this is where internal network appliance-based scans can make a difference.
 Internal vulnerabilities like this can help attackers elevate their privileges and move around inside your network, but it won’t be how they get in, so it makes sense to focus here last.

 Hopefully this article casts some light on what is never a trivial decision, and can cause lasting pain points for organisations with ill-fitting implementations.
 There are pros and cons as always, no one-size fits all, and plenty of rabbit holes to avoid.
 But, by considering the above scenarios, you should be able to get a feel for what is right for your organisation.

 This article was written for one of our customers after searching for robust discussions on this subject online and finding none.
 If you have any views or experiences to add, please do comment or get in touch, we’d love to improve this article with the experiences of others.